MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/multiple-regions.md

 author: doodlemania2
 ms.author: dermar
 ms.reviewer: tozimmergren
-ms.date: 11/18/2022
+ms.date: 08/29/2023
 ms.topic: conceptual
 ms.custom: internal, engagement-fy23
 ---

 # Select Azure regions for a migration

-When you migrate an existing environment into Azure, you need to select an Azure region or set of regions to host your components.
-This article provides some guidance on how to choose Azure regions that meet your needs.
+When you migrate an existing environment into Azure, you need to select an Azure region or set of regions to host the migrated components.
+Consider the following elements:

+- **Review the core Azure region selection guidance** to understand how to select Azure regions that meet your requirements.
+- **Inventory and document the current state** of your environment.
+- **Implement a general approach** to your migration, including whether to run in a single region, to use multiple availability zones, or to use multiple regions.
+- **Assess process changes** that might be required.
+- **Plan a migration process.**
+- **Optimize and promote process changes.**

+This article provides some guidance on how to choose Azure regions that meet your migration needs.

 > [!NOTE]
 > This article covers considerations that are specific to workload migrations.
 You should also understand general principles for selecting Azure regions for any organization or workload.
 For more information, see [Select Azure regions](../../ready/azure-setup-guide/regions.md).